 Prof. van Beusechem received a MSc degree in Medical Biology from the VU University Amsterdam; and a PhD degree (cum laude) from the University of Leiden.
-Currently, he is professor of Applied Molecular Oncology and head of the Laboratory Medical Oncology at the VU University Medical Center; director of the RNA Interference Functional Oncogenomics Laboratory, a Cancer Center Amsterdam core facility for whole-genome siRNA library screening; theme leader Target Discovery & Preclinical Therapy Development at the Cancer Center Amsterdam; and Chief Scientific Officer of ORCA Therapeutics BV, a biopharmaceutical company focusing on the development of new anti-cancer treatments using oncolytic viruses.
+Currently, he is professor of Applied Molecular Oncology at the VU University; head of the Laboratory Medical Oncology at Amsterdam University Medical Centers; director of the RNA Interference Functional Oncogenomics Laboratory, a Cancer Center Amsterdam core facility for whole-genome siRNA library screening; and Chief Scientific Officer of ORCA Therapeutics BV, a biopharmaceutical company focusing on the development of new anti-cancer treatments using oncolytic viruses.
 His main research areas include development of oncolytic immunotherapies using recombinant adenoviruses; and discovery of novel therapeutic targets for effective cancer therapy using functional genomics approaches.

 Dr. Sabine van der Sanden received her PhD degree in virology at the Erasmus University Rotterdam in 2012.
 From 2012 to 2014 she worked as a postdoctoral researcher at the Centers for Disease Control and Prevention (CDC) in Atlanta (USA), where she genetically engineered an improved poliovirus vaccine manufacturing cell line.
 From 2012 to 2016, she performed postdoctoral research at the Academic Medical Center of Amsterdam with a focus on virus-host interaction studies in human 3D culture models and development of an immunotherapy against enterovirus infections.
 Since 2016, she has been applying her knowledge on viruses in the field of gene therapy.
 She worked on exosome mediated delivery of adeno associated virus (AAV) based gene therapy for ocular diseases at the Erasmus Medical Center in Rotterdam.
 In 2017, she started working as senior scientist vector development at Arthrogen (acquired by MeiraGTx in 2019), focusing on the design and manufacturing of novel AAV-based vectors targeting inflammatory and heart diseases.
 Since 2020 she is head of the MeiraGTx Netherlands department of vector development, vector production and process development.

-Dr. Collin is associate professor within the department of Genetics of the Radboud Academical Medical Center.
+Prof. Collin is professor within the department of Genetics of the Radboud Academical Medical Center.
 His research group is working on the development of gene therapies for treatment of selected genetic subtypes of inherited retinal dystrophy.
 This disease causes blindness or severe visual impairment.
-The therapeutic strategies that are developed within Dr. Collin’s lab are aimed at correcting the genetic deficiencies causing the disease.
+The therapeutic strategies that are developed within Prof. Collin’s lab are aimed at correcting the genetic deficiencies causing the disease.

 Prof. Enrico Mastrobattista